NorthEdWAD/web-hub/project-08-arrow-functions/README.md

 **Objective:**
 > You'll learn how to rewrite traditional JS functions as arrow functions.

-- Arrow functions are shorter -- use less code -- than traditional functions.
+- Arrow functions use less code than traditional functions.

 - Arrow functions work best when your traditional function is very simple.